ionut-grigore99/SQLdepth/README.md

 find src/data/kitti/kitti_data/ -name '*.png' | parallel 'convert -quality 92 -sampling-factor 2x2,1x1,1x1 {.}.png {.}.jpg && rm {}'
 ```
 **or** you can skip this conversion step and train from raw png files by adding the flag `--png` when training, at the expense of slower load times.

+The above conversion command creates images which match their experiments (see [Monodepth2](https://github.com/nianticlabs/monodepth2)), where KITTI `.png` images were converted to `.jpg` on Ubuntu 16.04
+with default chroma subsampling 2x2,1x1,1x1.
+They found that Ubuntu 18.04 defaults to 2x2,2x2,2x2, which gives different results, hence
+the explicit parameter in the conversion command.
 ## Inference

 ```bash